HL7-DaVinci/CDS-Library/CQLCookbook.md

 ### *II) Observation Resource Statements*

 ### Extract Numeric Value of an Observation
-If an Observation Resource has a numeric value (as opposed to a code or a string), extract the numeric value from the resource.
+If an Observation resource has a numeric value (as opposed to a code or a string), extract the numeric value from the resource.
 ```sql
 define "Numeric Observation Value": GetObservationValue("Observation_Resource")